Advanced configuration options for ECI

 Docker Socket Mount Permissions for derived images

-As described in the prior section, admins can configure the list of container images that are allowed to mount the Docker socket via the imageList.
+As described in the prior section, administrators can configure the list of container images that are allowed to mount the Docker socket via the imageList.

 This works for most scenarios, but not always, because it requires knowing upfront the name of the image(s) on which the Docker socket mounts should be allowed.
 Some container tools such as Paketo buildpacks, build ephemeral local images that require Docker socket bind mounts.
 Since the name of those ephemeral images is not known upfront, the imageList is not sufficient.